mrtillman/counter-culture.auth/README.md

 ## Usage

 Open http://localhost:5000/account/login to view it in the browser.
-You may log in using one of the following accounts:
+You may sign in using one of the following demo accounts:

 |UserName|Password|
 |---|---|